KPSL-FM: KVMX (2008–2011)

-- KPSL-FM (2011–present)
+KPSL-FM (2011–present)

 On September 8, 2011, Lotus Communications made a frequency change to two of its stations, KVMX and KPSL-FM which swapped frequencies.
 KPSL-FM is now at 96.5 FM and is branded as Concierto 96.5 FM and KVMX is now at 92.1 FM.
 On July 31, 2018, KPSL-FM changed their format from Spanish adult hits to regional Mexican, branded as "La Ley 96.5".

-On February 11, 2025, KPSL-FM rebranded as "96.5 Ritmo FM", and shifted to a Spanish rhythmic format.
+On August 1, 2026, KPSL-FM changed their format from Spanish rhythmic to Regional Mexican, branded as "Grupera 96.5".

 Programming

 Programming on this station includes Alex "El Genio" Lucas on mornings, Rosmar Vega on mid-days, El Fantasma on afternoons, and Concierto 96.5 Music overnights, and weekends.
 Show De Thalia is on Saturday evenings.